joshhartwig/todone/README.md

 npm run dev
 ```

+## Todo

+- Add priority / due date as well as importance level
+- Light and Dark mode toggle
+- Loading animations
+- UI for when data does not exist

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
 The app will initialize an empty sqlite database.

 ## Dependencies